-FWD (6): Press this button to advance quickly to another part of the tape.
+FWD: Press this button to advance quickly to another part of the tape.
 Press the button again to return to playing speed.
 The radio will play while the tape advances.
+Use TUNE or SEEK to change the radio station.

-AM FM: Press this button to play the radio when a tape is in the player.
+PROG: Press this button to change the side of the tape that is playing.